maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

+---
+title: XCST Introduction for the XSLT Developer
+---

 XCST is heavily inspired in XSLT.
 The main difference is that it uses C# as expression language, instead of XPath.
 XCST is therefore not meant as a replacement of XSLT, but as a co

 Why XCST?